martcpp/crud-api-fastapi/README.md

 - SQLAlchemy: SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 - uvicorn: ASGI server for running FastAPI applications.
 - MySQL: MySQL server for running FastAPI applications with MySQL support enabled
+- psycopg2 : for connecting to to postgresql databases